 OFWs with OEC exemption are not required to get an OEC and pay the POEA processing fee.
-If you get this exemption, the processing of your OFW documents at the airport before your departure will be faster.
+If you get this exemption, processing your OFW documents at the airport before your departure will be faster.
 This guide will teach you how to obtain it.

 Table of Contents